-With nearly a decade of prior leadership at the Institute, Audrey created transformative programs that have reached audiences and institutions across the region and the nation.
+With nearly a decade of prior leadership at the Institute, Audrey created transformative programs and partnerships that reached audiences and institutions across the region and the nation.
+Her experience with public engagement crosses disciplines, generations, and political philosophies.

-Audrey’s long history with Senator Bob Dole and Senator Elizabeth Dole positioned her to effectively lead the institute and continue its mission to promote civic participation and civil discourse in a bipartisan manner.
+Audrey’s long history with Senator Bob Dole and Senator Elizabeth Dole position her to effectively lead the Institute and continue its mission to promote civic participation and civil discourse in a bipartisan manner.

 Upon her appointment, both Senators Dole expressed their support for Audrey’s leadership: